Arroyo Seco Municipality

-Arroyo Seco Municipality is a municipality in Querétaro in central Mexico.
+Arroyo Seco is a municipality in the central Mexican state of Querétaro.

 The municipality

-As municipal seat, the town of Arroyo Seco, Querétaro is the local government for forty five communities, which together make up an area of 731.1665km2.
+As municipal seat, the town of Arroyo Seco, Querétaro, is the local government for forty five communities, which together make up an area of 731.1665 km2.
 The municipality is located in the north of Querétaro, the farthest from the state capital 238 km away.
 The municipality borders the municipalities of Jalpan de Serra and Pinal de Amoles with the San Luis Potosí to the north and west and the state of Guanajuato to the south and west.
 The municipality consists of forty five communities divided into the municipal seat, five delegations and forty sub delegations.
 It has a government consisting of a municipal president and nine officials called "regidors".
 In 2009, the municipality sponsored the first Guadalupana Race, with prizes for competitors in five different categories.
 The event attracts runners from various parts of the Sierra Gorda and neighboring states.

 As of 2005, there were just over three thousand housing units in the municipality.
 Most are privately owned and built with materials found in the region such as adobe, bamboo, wood and tiles for roofs.
 Floors are either of cement or packed earth.
 Only 72% of the population has running water, most of which is in individual storage systems operated by gravity.
 Thirty communities have electrical service.
 There is both landline and cellular phone service and post offices in several locations.

 There are thirty nine preschool programs and forty four primary schools.
 There are seven middle schools, four of which are distance education and three are technical.
 In Concá, there is a distance learning vocational high school, which belongs to the Sistema Colegio de Bachilleres del Estado de Querétaro.
 A new similar facility has been recently built in Purísima de Arista.
 Over 75% of the municipality's population only completes primary school, with just over 18% finishing middle school.
 In 2010, the Instituto Tecnológico de Querétaro (ITQ) opened a small unit in the municipality to provide higher education classes both face-to-face and via distance education.
 Classes include those in computer and industrial systems as well as certain types of high school level classes.
 The classes are giving at the Casa de Cultura in rooms which have been adapted for the purpose.